Clotilda's remains

 *On this date in 1860, the last American slave ship (on record) docked in Mobile, Alabama.

 Called the Clotilda, the ship was a two-massed schooner, 86 feet (26 m) long with a beam of 23 feet.
 (7.0 m).
-The ship arrived at Mobile Bay with 110-160 black captives from Africa to the United States.
+The ship arrived at Mobile Bay with 110-160 Black captives from Africa to the United States.
 The Clotilda was under the command of white Captain William Foster, who was working for Timothy Meaher, a wealthy white Mobile shipyard owner who had built Clotilda in 1856.

 Oral history mentions that Meaher bet some "Northern gentlemen" based in New England, who provided the financing for the illegal venture, that he could defy the 1807 Act Prohibiting Importation of Slaves without getting caught.
 Meaher had learned that West African tribes were fighting and that the King of Dahomey was willing to trade Africans for the U.S. $50 each in the Kingdom of Whydah, Dahomey.
 Foster arrived in Whydah on May 15, 1859, bought Africans from several tribes, and returned to America.

-When Clotilda arrived in the U.S., Federal authorities had been alerted to the illegal scheme.
+When Clotilda arrived in the U.S., federal authorities were alerted to the illegal scheme.
 Fearful of criminal charges, Captain Foster arrived at the port at night, transferred his cargo to a riverboat, and then burned Clotilda before sinking it.
 The African slaves were distributed to the investors in the Clotilda venture, with Meaher retaining 30 Africans on his property near Mobile.
 Cudjo (aka Cudjoe) Lewis was among the 30 held by Meaher.
 Mobile was in the Deep South, and Blacks, whether Africans or native-born, were enslaved or treated as chattel.

 The American Civil War began the following year and ended in 1863 after the illegal enslavement of the Africans brought aboard Clotilda.
 When freed, the Africans settled at Magazine Point, just north of Mobile, calling their community Africatown.
 They adopted their laws and leaders and established the African Church.
 The community worked diligently: the women used their agricultural skills to raise and sell crops, and the men worked in mills for $1 a day, saving money to purchase the land.
 They avoided whites as much as possible.